Thoriban/Aire-Logic-Techincal-Test/README.md

 Additionally, I would replace the command line side of the application with a web interface that would display the search software and allow for the visualisation of the artist's data in the form of charts relating to the average word count of songs for a given time frame, comparing an artist's works across certain periods of their career.

+## Tasks Required
+Take an artist's name and produce the average number of words in their songs - Completed

+## Stretch Goals
+1. Compare two or more artists - Added the ability to input two artists and compare the average word counts of their songs
+2. Speed up the app - Added asynchronous tasks to speed up the process of API calls to the Lyrics.ovh database.
+3. Show more statistical data - Not Completed
+4. Visualisations - Not Completed